► We drive the entire range

-► Improved drive, practicality up
+► Improved driving dynamics and practicality

 ► On sale now, UK prices from £22k

 The Mercedes A-class has evolved into something quite different from the technical showboating of the original Mk1 monobox back in 1997.
 Fast forward twenty and a bit years, and the new, 2018 Mercedes A-class hatchback ups the ante with a more conventional look, some impressive interior tech and a more enjoyable ride.